Galal-00/Autonomous-Car-Control/README.md

 - **DC Motor:** Uses GPIO for direction control, and PWM for speed control 🚦.
 - **Stepper Motor:** Uses GPIO for angle control 🔄.
 - **Servo Motor:** Uses PWM for angle control 🔄.
-- **Dashboard Display:** Uses GPIO to write messages.
+- **Dashboard Display:** Uses GPIO to display the messages.
 Timer is used to calculate the time 🕰️.
 - **Simulation:** Proteus 🤖.
 - **Code Editor:** Microchip Studio 👨‍💻.